survivejs/webpack-book/manuscript/handling_styling/01_loading_styles.md

 ## Loading CSS

 To load CSS, we'll need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` statements within the matched files and treats them as regular `require`.

-This allows us to rely on various other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader)
+This process allows us to rely on various other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
+If an `@import` points to an external resource, *css-loader* will skip it.
+Only internal resources get processed further by webpack.

 After *css-loader* has done its part, *style-loader* picks up the output and injects the CSS into the resulting bundle.
 This will be inlined JavaScript by default and it implements the HMR interface.
 As inlining isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
 We'll do this in the next chapter.